Women's Precious

 - Actions: Nourish Blood, regulates the Blood, supports fertility, quickens the Conception (Ren mai) and Penetrating (Chong mai) vessels, nurtures the uterus, Tonify Spleen Qi

-- Indications: Supports emotional wellbeing, Tired limbs, Occasional insomnia, Supports fertility, Occasional tiredness or fatigue, Occasional abundant or scanty menstruation, Occasional low back discomfort, abdominal distention, appetite fluctuations, Occasional dry eyes, cracked fingernails, Supports a healthy reproductive system, Used as a constitutional to support moist skin, a radiant complexion, strong fingernails and luxuriant hair
+- Indications: Supports emotional wellbeing, Tired limbs, Occasional insomnia, Supports fertility, Occasional abundant or scanty menstruation, Occasional low back discomfort, abdominal distention, appetite fluctuations, cracked fingernails, Supports a healthy reproductive system, Used as a constitutional to support moist skin, a radiant complexion, strong fingernails and luxuriant hair, Occasional fatigue, lethargy, Dry eyes

 - Tongue: Pale or inordinately dry or wet.